TishkSuran/Terraform_Development_Environment/README.md

 # Terraform_Development_Environment

 ## Overview
-This Terraform configuration sets up a comprehensive development enviroment on AWS.
+This Terraform configuration sets up a comprehensive development environment on AWS.
 It includes infrastructure components such as a Virtual Private Cloud, internet gateway, route tables, security groups, and an EC2 instance.
 <br>